EthanOrlander/tabapp/README.md

 ## Usage

 Adding a debt is as simple as opening the app, clicking the plus sign, selecting a contact, and entering an amount.
 The person on the other side of the debt does not need to have the app in order for this to work.
-If they have the app, the debt will be available for them on their "Tabs" page.
+If they have the app, the debt will be available for them on their "Tabs" screen.
 If they don't have the app, they will receive a link via text or email.
 Using this link, they can mark the debt as paid when the time comes.

 *More coming soon*